Weak equilibria of a mean-field market model under asymmetric information: The finite population setting and its financial motivation

-We denote by $\w$ the price process of the traded asset, assumed for the moment to be a generic c\`{a}dl\`{a}g process ${\w}= ({\w}_t)_{t\in[0,T]}$, defined on $(\Omega,\ItF, \prob, \F)$; as a consequence, note that it is adapted to the filtration generated by all the noises introduced above.
-Thus, we define in this section a \emph{strong formulation} of the market with $N$ agents.
+We denote by $\w$ the price process of the traded asset, assumed for the moment to be a generic adapted c\`{a}dl\`{a}g process ${\w}= ({\w}_t)_{t\in[0,T]}$, defined on $(\Omega,\mathcal{G}, \prob, \mathbb{G})$; as a consequence, note that it is adapted to the filtration generated by all the noises introduced above.
+Thus, we define in this section a \emph{strong formulation} of the economy with $N$ agents.

-We make the following standing assumption on the initial condition of the state variable of every agent, which is supposed to hold throughout the paper: \begin{assumption} The vector $(\xi^{p,1},\dots, \xi^{p,N_p})$ forms a sequence of i.i.d. random variables, such that $\E[|\xi^{p,j}|^4]<\infty$ for every $j =1,\dots, N_p$ for every $p = I,S$. \end{assumption}
+We make the following standing assumption on the initial condition of the state variable of every agent, which is supposed to hold throughout the paper. \begin{assumption} The vector $(\xi^{p,1},\dots, \xi^{p,N_p})$ forms a sequence of i.i.d. random variables, such that $\E[|\xi^{p,j}|^4]<\infty$ for every $j =1,\dots, N_p$, every $p = I,S$. \end{assumption}

-We now describe the optimal control problems that must be solved by the agents.
-Every agent is a priori supposed to be a \emph{price taker}, meaning that her trading activity does not influence the price of the asset.
-A price taker chooses her strategy considering the price process $\w$ as an exogenous process.
+We now describe the optimal control problems which are solved by the agents.
+At the level of the individual optimization problem, every agent is treated as a {\em price taker}, choosing her strategy by taking the price process $\varpi$ as an exogenous process.
 In the following, we may call the price $\w$ a random environment, in analogy with \cite[Chapter 1]{carmona2018probabilistic2}.
+The equilibrium price is then determined through the market-clearing condition introduced below.